TommyHanle/Battleship-Game/README.md

 This repository contains the code for a web-based implementation of the game.
 The code includes an HTML file for the layout and content of the page, a CSS file for the styles and layout of the page, and a JavaScript file for the logic and interactivity of the game.

+Getting Started:
+- To play this game, simply clone the repository and open the index.html file in your web browser.
+Alternatively, you can play the game online at https://tommyhanle.github.io/Battleship-Game/.

 Features:
 - Enter fullscreen mode on your browser for the best game experience.